 Produced by Gabrieal Griego and supported by a remarkable cast – in addition to Turbiak, LeBlanc and Istel including AJ Delaire, Briġid Gallaġher, Peter Mark and Daniel David Stewart.
-Production and video design by Alexander Grover and music by Anthony Storniolo, Airlock-24breaks exciting new ground in online theatre arts.
+Production and video design by Alexander Grover and music by Anthony Storniolo, Airlock-24 breaks exciting new ground in online theatre arts.
 Help keep L.A. theatre arts alive, and experience for yourself exciting new work in this compelling new medium!

 We believe that no one should be denied access to the arts due to lack of funds.

-Therefore all tickets to Airlock-24 are Pay What You Will.
+Therefore all tickets to Airlock-24 were Pay What You Will.

 We also believe in paying our artists for their work.

 Blackouts, a new play written and directed by acclaimed playwright Murray Mednick, enjoyed a limited series of livestream performances back in the spring of 2020.
 Celebrated for his ground-breaking work in the avant-garde, and for the poetic quality of his street-wise dialogue, in Blackouts Mednick applies his skills to the beginnings of the Covid-19 crisis.
 In a series of trenchant scenes, the play tracks the ordeals of a patient (Maurice) admitted to a private hospital — where he encounters stressed-out doctors, conniving staff, sharp-tongued nurses, and a host of hallucinatory visitations — Maurice finds solace in speech as he descends into a drug-addled haze.
 Threading through the turmoil and invective are Mednick’s signature flights of hard-edged lyricism, and flashes of insight about the state of things in the U. S. of A.

 With celebrated theatre actor Tony Abatemarco in the leading role, and a cast of L.A.’s finest stage actors, including Youssif Kamal, Christopher Rivas, Shyla Lefner and Jon Gentry, Blackouts is cutting-edge new work for a world turned upside down.
 Please join us!

 Because we know how challenging it is to stay online for more than an hour, we have divided Blackouts into two parts, each 50 minutes long.
-Part 1 of Blackouts will premier online on Friday, June 5th at 8 pm, with subsequent performances on Saturday June 6 (8 pm), and a matinee performance on Sunday, June 7 (3 pm).
-Part 2 of Blackouts will premier the following Friday, June 12 (8 pm), and play also on Saturday, June 13 (8 pm) and Sunday, June 14 (3 pm).
+Part 1 of Blackouts premiered online on Friday, June 5th at 8 pm, with subsequent performances on Saturday June 6 (8 pm), and a matinee performance on Sunday, June 7 (3 pm).
+Part 2 of Blackouts premiered the following Friday, June 12 (8 pm), and play also on Saturday, June 13 (8 pm) and Sunday, June 14 (3 pm).

-We are happy to announce the premiere of Murray Mednick’s Mayakovsky and Stalin had its east coast premiere on October 17th, at the celebrated Cherry Lane Theatre in New York City.
-Building on the success in LA last year, the production features a stellar cast directed by the playwright himself.
+Murray Mednick’s Mayakovsky and Stalin had its east coast premiere on October 17th, at the celebrated Cherry Lane Theatre in New York City.
+Building on the success in LA the previous year, the production features a stellar cast directed by the playwright himself.
 This is the first production of Murray’s work in NYC since Joe and Betty in 2005.
-We will look forward to keeping you abreast of this important production all along the way, including the publication of the play by Padua Press in October.

 AirLock tracks a crisis on the International Space Station in which an astronaut–Blake Black–is refusing to return from a space walk.
 The airlock he would return to is also malfunctioning in mysterious ways, and a Russian cosmonaut named Olga appears to be trapped there.
 The late night response of NASA’s ground control is being handled by Blake’s ex-lover, Christy, who quickly discovers there is much more than meets the eye in this high-tech, high-passion, high-stakes game of cosmic sabotage.
 Psychotropic radioactive mushrooms, systems theory, the Altai princess and the Super Bowl broadcast play important roles in this extreme space odyssey.